bxrru/TAS-Comp-Bot/README.md

 To enable updates: install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Additionally, for Windows Users: change "/" to "\\" on line 20 & 35 in `start.js`.
 This is because filepaths are hardcoded for linux.

+For all the M64 commands to work there are some important Mupen64-rr settings to set:
+- Keep Working Directory: On
+- Silent mode: On

 ### Features
 All of the available functions are documented within the bot.
 Run it and type `$help` for more info.
 Here is an overview of some key functionality: